amariahendre/PCA_effect_on_clustering/README.md

 - Optional log2(x+1) data transformation.
 - Configure the number of PCA components.
 - Configure the number of clusters for KMeans.
-- Visualize data clusters using t-SNE.
-- Determine the optimal number of clusters using the elbow method.
+- Determine the optimal number of clusters using the elbow and silhouette methods.

 ## Getting Started